Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### More sample code

-See the [sample README](TODO) for several code snippets illustrating common patterns used in the Form Recognizer Python API.
+See the [Sample README][sample_readme] for several code snippets illustrating common patterns used in the Form Recognizer Python API.

 ### Additional documentation